akpw/mktxp/README.md

 Connected Wifi Devices:  15
 -----------------------  --
 ```
-Hmmm, that toaster looks like it'd use a better signal..
-But before going to fixing that one, let's get back on track and proceed to the actual Prometheus export.
+Hmmm, that toaster looks like it'd use a better signal.. \
+But before going to fixing that one, let's get back on track and proceed to exporting metrics to Prometheus.

 ## Exporting to Prometheus